googleapis/sdk-platform-java/DEVELOPMENT.md

 ## Running the Plugin under googleapis with local gapic-generator-java

-See also above section "Showcase Integration Testing".
+For running the Plugin with showcase protos and local gapic-generator-java, see above section "Showcase Integration Testing".

 To generate a production GAPIC API: